 Once accepted, the Commission may direct the applicant of a region change application to submit supplementary economic analysis to strengthen and deepen the information base for assessment (clause 2A.5.1(a)).
-The same applies to a body or person who has put forward an alternative region solution in a submission, which the Commission has accepted (clause 2A.5.1(b)).
-The Commission may not direct a person to provide supplementary economic analysis if their submission does not expressly identify that the submission is to be treated as a formal alternative region solution (clause 2A.5.1(b)).
-If the Commission gives a direction for supplement economic analysis, it may do so anytime after the start of first round consultation (clause 2A.5.1(d)).
+The same applies to NEMMCO or a Registered Participant who has put forward an alternative region solution in a submission, which the Commission has accepted (clause 2A.5.1(b)).
+The Commission may not direct NEMMCO or a Registered Participant to provide supplementary economic analysis if their submission does not expressly identify that the submission is to be treated as a formal alternative region solution (clause 2A.5.1(b)).
+If the Commission gives a direction for supplementary economic analysis, it may do so anytime after the start of first round consultation (clause 2A.5.1(d)).
 The Commission's direction may specify the period of time for providing supplementary economic analysis (clause 2A.5.1(c)).